Islamic Toilet Rules

 In the name of Allah, O Allah!
 I seek refuge with You from all offensive and wicked things (evil deeds and evil spirits).

 You are not allowed to enter the toilet carrying anything bearing the name of Allah, such as the Quran or any other book containing the name Allah, or jewelry engraved with the name of Allah.
-Or, at this point, a printed copy of this page.
+Or, now that I've said that, a printed copy of this page.

 Step into the toilet area left foot first.